ayushkumar605575/Vendor_Management_System/README.md

 # Setup Instructions

 ## Create a Virtual Environment:
+- Clone the repository
-- Open terminal inside a folder (of your choice) and run the following command:
+- Open terminal inside the main repo folder and run the following command:
 - python -m venv env
 - env\Scripts\activate.bat
-- Copy the project directory along with the 'env' directory
+- Your Virtual Environment is successfully created.

 ## Install Dependencies:
-- pip install django
-- pip install djangorestframework
-- pip install requests (for testing APIs)
+- Run 'pip install -r requirements.txt' to install the requirements needed for this project.

 ## Database migration
+- Go inside the project folder 'vms' by executing 'cd vms' command.
+- Once you are inside the project folder run the following command.
 - python manage.py makemigrations
 - python manage.py migrate